We are a social mission with a business, and proud to be a social enterprise

 This work did not go unrecognised, with co-founder, Zoe, being recognised in a top 100 list of “women who showed covid who’s boss” and the whole team receiving the SE100 Resilience Award at the 2021 social enterprise awards.

-Listen to co-founder Zoe being interviewed here.
+Read the full article on Pioneers Post and listen to our co-founder Zoe being interviewed here.